Read Between the Lines: 15 Common Chinese Euphemisms

 最近手头有点儿紧，能先借我点儿钱吗？(Zuìjìn shǒutóu yǒu diǎn’r jǐn, nénɡ xiān jiè wǒ diǎn’r qián mɑ?)

-I’m tapped out recently, could you lend me some money?
+I’m tapped out lately, could you lend me some money?

 对不起，最近手头不太方便，能过几天再还钱吗？(Duìbuqǐ, zuìjìn shǒutóu bú tài fānɡbiàn, nénɡ ɡuò jǐ tiān zài huán qián mɑ?)

-Sorry, I am short of cash recently, can I pay you back in a few days?
+Sorry, I am a bit short on cash recently, can I pay you back in a few days?

 - 囊中羞涩 (nánɡ zhōnɡ xiūsè)